 Read target words in a text

-- Read the target text A Chip Factory together as a class/group.
+- Read the A Chip Factory target text .

 - Read the text again, fading support.